tgraupmann/ParentSteamService/README.md

 ?>
 ```

 The following sample `PHP` can cause the service to reboot the computer when `yes` is returned.
+After returning `yes` the file reverts to `no`.
 ```
 <?php